- Alumni & Donors

 Sustainable Development Goals (SDG) Certificate

-This international program is composed of four member universities of the GPPN in association with our partners from the public and private sector as well as members from civil society.
+This international programme is composed of four member universities of the GPPN in association with our partners from the public and private sector as well as members from civil society.

 - Columbia SIPA, New York